 There are times when you need to know exactly how many files or folders are stored inside a certain folder.
 Whether for work or your own statistics, if you have a Windows device, there are quite a few ways to find this information.
 So, if you've ever wondered how to count the number of files in a directory, read on.
 Here are four methods for counting the elements found inside a folder, in Windows 10, using File Explorer, PowerShell, and the Command Prompt:

 Did you ever need to export the entire directory tree from a particular folder?
 Did you need to get a text or Excel document that lists all the files and folders inside a specific folder from your computer into a hierarchical structure?
 We had this need when we were trying to create a document that was supposed to be a summary of all the Word documents and Excel spreadsheets we had stored inside a folder.
 It was at that time that we asked ourselves a couple of questions.
 Can you automatically export a folder's structure to Excel?
 Is there a DOS tree command that outputs to a file?

 Whether it's work-related documents and presentations or personal pictures and files, when you run out of space on your Windows 10 computer or device, you have to delete some of them.
 We delete files regularly, and yet, not many of us know how the process works or that there is more than one way you can delete files.
 If you want to know how to delete files from Windows 10, including permanently deleting them so that they can no longer be recovered, read this article:

-In Windows, every drive and storage device uses a friendly name that helps you identify it.
-For instance, the drive that holds your Windows operating system is called Local Disk , while a USB memory stick will have no name or it will use the default name of Removable Disk.
-Although Windows sets default names for every drive, you might want to customize the drives from your computer so that you can recognize them more eas ily.
-In this guide we’ll share four ways in which you can rename any drive in Windows.
+In Windows 10, every drive uses a familiar name that helps you identify it.
+For instance, the drive that holds the operating system is called Local Disk.
+At the same time, a USB memory stick is named USB Drive.
+Also, network drives and mapped drives use the locations they point to as their names.
+Although Windows 10 sets default names for every drive, you might want to customize the drives from your computer to recognize them more easily.
+In this guide, we share five ways to rename all types of drives in Windows 10.
+Let's get started: